 It’s an odd notion of profit that was fabulously popular in the Roman era.
 It assumes business deals involve two sides–a winner and a loser.
-You can find examples of merchants being seen as crooks all over the Bible, as well as in contemporary Roman writers such as Pliny the Younger.
+You can find examples of merchants being cast as crooks are all over the Bible.
+They are also easy to find in contemporary Roman writers like Pliny the Younger.
 If you made a profit on a deal it was because you cheated someone.
 Adam Smith‘s labor theory of value, the notion that objects gain value through exchange and work, is seventeen centuries in the future.

 Weirdly, there are people in the world today who hold this ancient if irrational prejudice.
 One of them is the current occupant of 1600 Pennsylvania Avenue in Washington, D.C.